Above image: Battlefield at Sidi Rezegh, November/December 1941 Artist: Peter McIntyre (R122497098 Archives New Zealand)

 - Personal correspondence, R.J.M.
 Loughnan to his mother, 21 September 1943.

 About the author: Sarah Johnston is a former broadcaster and sound archivist, researching recordings made by the New Zealand mobile broadcasting units during World War II.
-She will be giving a Ministry for Culture and Heritage Public History presentation about her work on May 4 (register via this link) or you can read more about the project on her blog World War Voices.
+You can read more about the project on her blog World War Voices.